zhong-j-yu/rekex/doc/UsersGuide.md

 ## Refactor from concrete to abstract

-It's probably a good idea to design a parser by starting with simple algebraic datatypes that directly mirror the grammar.
+It's probably a good idea to design a parser by starting with simple algebraic datatypes that directly mirror the grammar, as in *PART I*.
-Then we can incrementally refactor individual datatypes.
+Then we can incrementally refactor individual datatypes with explicit ctors.
 For example, we start with `record Member(JsonString,Colon,JsonValue){}`.
 Now we want to discard `Colon` from the datatype.
-We first add an explicit ctor to replace the implicit ctor
+We first add an explicit ctor to override the implicit ctor

     public Member member(JsonString name, Colon colon, JsonValue value) {